 What came back to me was the sense that I should just let go of the thought.
 I’m the artist and my calling is to paint and share whatever affects me in my daily life – because I’m not alone on this journey.

-My wife said that what I essentially did was to give it up in prayer.
-And she was right in that I put it out and felt the ‘answer’ almost as quickly as I’d laid it before my Intwits.
-She, as my muse, suggested that I do a painting about prayer.
+What I essentially did was to give it up in “prayer”.
+I put it out and felt the ‘answer’ almost as quickly as I’d laid it before my Intwits.
+It was suggested that I do a painting about prayer.

 This was a good idea but a sticky one for me because I am so warped with concern about terminology.
 I can’t number the times I’ve been asked if I believe in God.
 I know from experience that what I’m really being asked is if I believe in the definition of God that they believe in.
 I respond with the words of the late, great Catholic priest and mythologist, Joseph Cambell – “can you be a little more specific”.
 The reaction is generally the same – disdain, for if I had to ask, then the answer is no. This is not necessarily true.
 I believe that the words “God”, “Prayer”, “Faith” and “Love” are catch-alls of convenience and therefore lose their power as they are disseminated among the dogmatic religious traditions as well as the sciences in general.
 I decided to call it “The Whisper”.